Jinger Duggar & Jeremy Vuolo Hold Jessa Duggar’s Baby Boys After Pregnancy Rumor

 Many of her followers commented, “baby bump?” and “you look amazing, Jinger,” jumping to conclusions about Jill & Jessa: Counting On star’s state.

-Some of the other followers pointed out that kind of judgement may be a little preemptive.
+Some of the other followers pointed out that kind of judgment may be a little preemptive.

 “How would your self esteem feel if 100 strangers started congratulating you and you weren’t pregnant?”
 A commenter by the name of homesweethomeschooler wrote.
 “Have some manners people.”